sohailsomani/soso-state/README.md

 `soso.state` is a Python 3.8+ implementation of a general state management pattern.
-Its goals are similar to Redux, but where it differs is that it is designed to perform well by default through the use of little to no copying and a focus on finely grained notifications for any subset of the application state.
+Its goals are similar to Redux, but where it differs is that it is designed to perform well by default through the use of little to no copying and a focus on efficient, finely grained notifications for any subset of the application state.

 ## Status